- Learn how to prepare an install ISO image for running from a bootable disk.

 Read on to find out how to create a startup disk for pretty much any operating system.
 The disk can be used to clean install an operating system on a computer.

-Guide: Create a Boot Disk with Rufus from Windows
+Guide: Create a Rufus Bootable USB Disk from Windows

 Requirements: USB Flash Drive (8 GB or more), an OS install ISO image

 - Supports all sorts of bootloaders and operating system images.

 - Can download Windows 7, 8, and 10 directly for you.

 - Can install Windows Portable which runs from a USB drive.

 - Can create bootable disks without contents (with FreeDOS) so you can then copy your own desired programs.

 - Select the USB drive you want to flash.
 Make sure it’s the correct flash drive, as it will be formatted, thus all data will be erased.

 - Select the ISO image containing the OS installer kit.

 - For Windows, you can switch from Select to Download.